electricbookworks/ebw-training/must-have-tech-skills/text/10-reference.md

 ## Services

 GitHub
-: GitHub is a website that vast numbers of people and organisations store and share code and plain-text content.
+: [GitHub](https://github.com) is a website that vast numbers of people and organisations use to store and share code and plain-text content.
 Everything is stored and managed using Git, the version-control software, so repositories on GitHub are often the original, source-of-truth repositories for projects.
 GitHub repositories can be public, so that anyone can see their contents, or private, so that only your team members know they exist.
 Alternatives to GitHub include [GitLab](https://gitlab.com) and [Bitbucket](https://bitbucket.org/), and self-hosting with [Gitea](https://gitea.io/).
 It's possible to use all of them for free, and paying gets you extra functionality.

 Google Docs, Sheets, Slides
 : Google offers the most popular service for creating documents, spreadsheets and slide presentations online.
 Collaboration features, version history, and APIs make these services far more useful than Word, Excel and Powerpoint.
 If you prefer not to use Google (which collects and may abuse vast amounts of data about its users), there are good alternatives, including [Microsoft Office Online](https://products.office.com/en-US/office-online/), [Zoho](https://www.zoho.com/), [OnlyOffice](https://www.onlyoffice.com/), [Authorea](https://www.authorea.com/), [Bit.ai](https://bit.ai/), [Dropbox Paper](https://www.dropbox.com/paper), [Etherpad](http://etherpad.org/), and [Nuclino](https://www.nuclino.com/).